andrewgurn/propaganda/README.md

         @sh /home/pi/propagandaStartup.sh

-NOTE: If chromium launches with a blank screen, you need to disable hardware acceleration.
+NOTE: If Chromium launches with a blank screen, you need to disable hardware acceleration.
 Goto Settings > Advanced > System and uncheck "Use hardware acceleration when available".